Department of Agriculture

 - Crop Insurance for Organic Farming Practices

 Organic farming has become one of the fastest growing segments of U.S. agriculture.
-USDA’s Risk Management Agency (RMA) recognizes organic farming practices as a good farming practice and continues to improve crop insurance by making more viable and effective risk management coverage options available for organic producers and producers transitioning to organic.
-Regulations governing the insurability of organic and transitional practices are similar to conventional practices.
+USDA’s Risk Management Agency (RMA) recognizes organic farming practices as a good farming practice and continues to improve crop insurance by making more viable and effective risk management coverage options available for organic producers including acreage transitioning to organic.

 - Coverage Availability